 Late applicants are likely to be less successful in obtaining a place at a preferred school because, for many schools, all available places will be offered on National Offer Day and there will be only a limited number of places available to re-offer in the Second Allocation Round (see below) when late applications will be considered.
-Therefore, any parent submitting a paper application between 16 January and 29 January 2024 is strongly advised to write to the Admissions Team setting out the reasons why the application could not be made on-time.
+Therefore, any parent submitting an application between 1 November and 13 November 2023 is strongly advised to write to the Admissions Team setting out the reasons why the application could not be made on time.

-Late applications can be submitted online after 15 January 2024 by going to: www.oxfordshire.gov.uk/junioradmissions or by completing a paper application form.
+Late applications can be made online at www.oxfordshire.gov.uk/secondaryadmissions or on the paper Common Application Form.